rmcwhae/russellmcwhae.ca/content/journal/2022-year-in-review.md

 A minor win this year came in starting to learn touch typing.
 Despite having always been a computer guy, I never learned how to type without looking at the keyboard, using a janky mix of hunt-and-peck combined with incorrect muscle memory.
 It turns out that you’re _not_ supposed to type “T” with your left middle finger.

-Seeing small improvements in skill over time has been a theme from this year, in areas such as mountain biking, trail running, and touch typing.
+Seeing improvements in skill over time has been a theme from this year, in areas such as mountain biking, trail running, and touch typing.
 This is one of the takeaways of this piece: a half hour of practice every couple of days can dramatically multiply a skill.
 The book to read on this topic is _Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones_ by James Clear.

 I don’t often make New Year’s resolutions as I believe they are nonsense for two reasons: the first is that they usually don’t last, and the second is that if you need to start better habits, don’t arbitrarily wait until the start of a new year.
 Start immediately, start small, and incrementally make progress toward your goals.